dhabedank/brokerage-engine-documentation/docs/listings/listings-getting-started.md

     {children}
   </span>
 );

+## Statuses
+Statuses in Brokerage Engine are derived, with some limited exceptions, from those available in Realogy's dashAPI.

+<iframe width="100%" height="100%" src="https://www.youtube.com/embed/M2WPaaF5ecY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## New Listing
+An agent at the brokerage will initiate a listing in Brokerage Engine using the Quick Launch feature.
+However, a member of the brokerage staff can initiate the listing within Brokerage Engine upon the agent’s request.

+<iframe width="100%" height="100%" src="https://www.youtube.com/embed/RrtNuDGZHlc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Quick Launch Method
 A Quick Launch is the recommended method for initial listing entry to Brokerage Engine.
 By encouraging users to Quick Launch their new listing, Brokerage Engine provides several benefits such as: Send a Coming Soon, Order marketing and photos and Upload documentation prior to MLS listing activation.